Fairness-Aware PAC Learning from Corrupted Data: Upper bounds proofs

 We note that the algorithms studied in this section require the knowledge of $\alpha$ and of $P_{0}$ and $P_{10}$ for demographic parity and equal opportunity respectively, since they explicitly use these quantities when selecting a hypothesis.
-Estimates of these two quantities can often be obtained in practice, for example by having the quality of a small random subset of the data $S^p$ verified by a trusted authority, or via conducting an additional survey/crowdsourcing experiment.
+Even if these quantities are unknown in advance, estimates can often be obtained in practice, for example by having the quality of a small random subset of the data $S^p$ verified by a trusted authority, or via conducting an additional survey/crowdsourcing experiment.

 \myparagraph{Bound for demographic parity} Given a corrupted dataset $S^p = \{(x^p_i, a^p_i, y^p_i)\}$, let $\widehat{h}^{r} \in \argmin_{h\in\mathcal{H}} \widehat{\mathcal{R}}^p(h)$ and $\widehat{h}^{par} \in \argmin_{h\in\mathcal{H}} \widehat{\mathcal{D}}^{par}(h)$.
 Further, we define the sets